Click on links below to learn more about the project.

 Using information from the past, present, and future

 Numerous studies have been conducted to better understand and restore coastal wetlands in Southern California.
-Despite this wealth of knowledge, two essential elements would support effective wetland recovery at the Tijuana Estuary, with an eye on scaling up to the region:
+The TIME project seeks to explore several essential elements to support effective wetland recovery at the Tijuana Estuary, with an eye on scaling up to the region:

-1. A full characterization of the ecosystem services provided by coastal wetlands in Southern California, and an understanding of how these services change over time.
+2. Characterize ecosystem services provided by coastal wetlands in southern California and how they may change over time;

 The TIME project is designed and carried out by a diverse team of collaborators that include applied science and collaboration professionals, and the specified end-users of TIME’s products.
 Collaborators work together to iteratively incorporate stakeholder feedback into the development of each project phase.